cpkrehbiel/Python/README.md

 # Python
-Repository to store all personal python scripts
+Repository to store all personal python scripts.